Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Summary and outlook

 \section{Summary and outlook}

 In this work, we presented a new three-flavor baryon effective Lagrangian with explicit chiral symmetry breaking (termed as bELSM-\(\xi\)).
 The framework is based on the chiral linear sigma model which has been applied to dense NM to investigate the properties of NM around \(n_0\) and the structure of NSs~\cite{Ma:2023eoz,Ma:2025llw}.
-With leading order bELSM-\(\xi\), the vacuum mass spectra of related baryons and mesons can be reproduced, and the properties of NM at saturation density can also be well described within RMF approximation.
-However, when we tried to extend the EOS of NM beyond saturation density with the parameter set whose \(\sigma_{\pi N}\approx 75 \rm \ MeV\), we found that the RMF EOMs have no real number solution above certain density, i.e., \(\simeq 4n_0\), and it is hard to give a reasonable M-R relation of NSs.
-To solve this problem, we adjusted the value of \(\sigma_{\pi N}\) to be negative, and found that the M-R relation can be improved to satisfy the astrophysical observations and the hyperons emerges at about \(2.5n_0\). \(\sigma_{\pi N}\) is suggested to be around \(-600\rm \ MeV\) to have a NS structure satisfying the astrophysical observations from GW170817~\cite{LIGOScientific:2018cki} and MSP J0740+6620~\cite{NANOGrav:2019jur}.
+With LO bELSM-\(\xi\), the vacuum mass spectra of related baryons and mesons can be reproduced, and the properties of NM at saturation density can also be well described within RMF approximation.
+However, when we tried to extend the EOS of NM beyond saturation density with the parameter set whose \(\sigma_{\pi N}\approx 75 \rm \ MeV\), we found that the RMF EOM have no real number solution above certain density, i.e., \(\simeq 4n_0\), and it is hard to give a reasonable M-R relation of NSs.
+To solve this problem, we adjusted the value of \(\sigma_{\pi N}\) to be negative, and found that the M-R relation can be improved to satisfy the astrophysical observations and the hyperons emerge at about \(2.5n_0\). \(\sigma_{\pi N}\) is suggested to be around \(-600\rm \ MeV\) to have a NS structure satisfying the astrophysical observations from GW170817~\cite{LIGOScientific:2018cki} and MSP J0740+6620~\cite{NANOGrav:2019jur}, at the LO calculation with the RMF approach.